-Use of credit cards in Japan is much more limited than in the U.S. If you do bring a credit card, Kansai suggests Visa and Mastercard.
+Use of credit cards in Japan is much more limited than in the U.S. If you do bring a credit card, Kansai suggests Visa.
+MasterCard is not widely accepted, and you must travel to Kyoto or Osaka to use American Express to get a cash advance.